Chart Color Schemes

 Population

-Population growth drivers in Brentwood are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Brentwood are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of November 2025, the estimated population of Brentwood is around 2,307 people.
-This represents an increase of 154 individuals since the 2021 Census, which reported a population of 2,153.
-The latest estimate by AreaSearch, based on examination of the ABS's ERP data release from June 2024 and additional validated new addresses, is 2,276 residents.
-This results in a density ratio of approximately 2,592 persons per square kilometer, placing Brentwood in the upper quartile relative to other locations assessed by AreaSearch.
-Over the past decade, ending in 2021, Brentwood has shown resilient growth patterns with a compound annual growth rate of 1.1%, outpacing its surrounding SA3 area.
-The primary driver of population growth was overseas migration, contributing approximately 77% of overall population gains during recent periods.
+The population of the Brentwood (WA) statistical area (Lv2), as estimated by AreaSearch, is around 2,291 as of November 2025.
+This figure reflects an increase of 138 people since the 2021 Census, which reported a population of 2,153 in this area.
+The change is inferred from the resident population of 2,238 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 1 validated new address since the Census date.
+This level of population equates to a density ratio of 2,574 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, ending in June 2024, Brentwood (WA) has demonstrated resilient growth patterns with a compound annual growth rate of 1.1%, outpacing the SA3 area.
+Population growth for this area was primarily driven by overseas migration contributing approximately 77.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

-However, all factors including interstate migration and natural growth were positive contributors.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Based on projected demographic shifts, an above median population growth is expected for Brentwood.
-According to aggregated SA2-level projections, the suburb is anticipated to grow by 307 persons to reach a total of 2,614 residents by 2041, reflecting a gain of approximately 16.6% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in June 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in June 2023, based on 2022 data).
+Considering the projected demographic shifts, an above median population growth of Australian statistical areas is projected for Brentwood (WA), with the area expected to grow by 308 persons to reach a total population of 2,609 by 2041.
+This reflects a gain of 17.5% in total over the 17-year period from 2024 to 2041.

 Frequently Asked Questions - Population